 Romulus and Remus

-The legend of Romulus and Remus
+The Legend of Romulus and Remus

 Nevertheless, Rhea Silvia gave birth to twins, Romulus and Remus, whose father was thought to be Mars, the god of War.
 Amulius imprisoned the daughter and condemned the babies to death by drowning in the river Tiber.
 However, the servant in charge of the task took pity on them and instead placed the twins into a basket and pushed them down the River Tiber.
 They were safely carried to the area of the seven hills.

 When seeking the perfect location for their new city, the twins wandered across the seven hills (Aventine, Celio, Capitol, Esquiline, Palatine, Quirinal and Viminal).
-Remus wished to start the city on the Aventine Hill, while Romulus preferred the Palatine Hill.
-In order to decide which brother was right they agreed to consult augury, where birds are examined to see what the gods favored.
+Remus wished to start the city on Aventine Hill, while Romulus preferred Palatine Hill.
+In order to decide which brother was right they agreed to consult augury, where birds are examined to see what the gods favoured.
 Remus claimed to have seen six birds, whereas his brother had seen twelve.
 Even though Romulus had seen more birds, Remus argued that he had seen them first and therefore the city should be built on the Aventine Hill.
 Meanwhile, Romulus began to build a wall on his hill, which Remus decided to jump over.
 Angered by his brother’s action, Romulus killed him.
 According to the legend, this took place in 754 BC.

-The legend of Aeneas
+The Legend of Aeneas

 According to another legend, the Trojan prince, Aeneas, reached the Italian coast and married Lavinia, the daughter of King Latinus, thus becoming king.

-This myth is not only told by Greek historians, but it is defended in Italy compared to other legends that give Rome an Arcadian origin, related to the myth of Evandro, or Achaean, related to Odysseus or Ulysses.
+This myth is not only told by Greek historians, but is defended in Italy compared to other legends that give Rome an Arcadian origin, related to the myth of Evandro, or Achaean, related to Odysseus or Ulysses.
 The myth of Aeneas gives Rome a divine and Greek founding.